ellerenad/ellerenad.github.io/_posts/2020-04-24-roboarmcontroller-intro.md

 ### Evolution of the project

 The strategy to achieve the goals were:
-1. Do a Minimum Viable Product
+1. Do a Minimum Viable Product.
-1. Do Small iterations to create small pieces with clearly testable deltas
+1. Do Small iterations to create small pieces with clearly testable deltas.
-1. Tackle the riskiest things first
+1. Tackle the riskiest things first.

-The strategy was to tackle the following challenges:
+Major milestones:

-1. Get data from the sensor
+1. Get data from the sensor.
-1. Model the simulated robotic arm, control it and communicate it with the exterior
+1. Model the simulated robotic arm, control it and communicate it with the exterior.
-1. Transform sensor data into movements:  Process data and communicate both components
+1. Transform sensor data into movements:  Process data and communicate all the components.

 I made an initial prototype with partial failures where I learned some nice stuff, but I'll leave the evolution to another post.